 - The police did not administer the breathalyzer test correctly, or the device was defective.

-Another potential defense is that fumes from the truck or bus seeped into the vehicle, causing the driver to become impaired without his/her knowledge.
-If the defense attorney can show that this was due to a defect of the vehicle that the defendant had no control over, the prosecutor may be willing to reduce or dismiss the charge.
+Another potential defense is that fumes from the truck or bus seeped into the vehicle, causing you to become impaired without your knowledge.
+If your defense attorney can show that this was due to a defect of the vehicle that you had no control over, the prosecutor may be willing to reduce or dismiss the charge.

 Legal References